tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 OMMAND=/usr/bin/ls]*
 ```

 This is very straightforward query.
-This is not bullet-proof and will probably not detect all exploits out there, as well as bringing some false-positives but this is a good start:
+This is certainly not bullet-proof and will probably not detect all exploits out there, as well as bringing some false-positives but this is a good start.
+I suggest to use it as hunting query in Sentinel, adapt it to your needs or own investigations.
+Microsoft MSTIC team or other security researchers will probably release more complete IoCs and detection rules in coming days.

 ```
 Syslog